Church Hill- Where Richmond Began celebrates the 2014 winter holidays with an array of festivities.

 Ticket Price: Donations accepted

 The 50th Anniversary Holiday Ball.
+(SOLD OUT)

 Good food, music, fellowship and holiday merriment always make this a memorable holiday event.
 This year we will “Party In the View” at the Conch Republic on the James River at Rockett’s Landing to celebrate our 50 years as an Association.
 The “Parade o f Lights” (22nd annual parade of decorated and colorfully lit boats on the James) is scheduled to cruise by our perfect viewing site between 6 and 7 pm.
 The party will have live music and great food.
 This is a holiday event open to everyone with a ticket.
 Holiday attire.Date: Saturday, Dec 13 at 6-11:00 p.m.